rtippana1/Amazon_Vine_Analysis/README.md

 ## Summary
 Based on the results of the analysis, a bias is strongly evident in the dataset we analyzed.
-Less than 20% of the total votes are from vine reviews.There is a huge difference between the number of vine reviews and number of non vine reviews.It would be interesting to know what percentage of the 5 star ratings from both vine and non vine reviews resulted in a verified purchase..
+Less than 20% of the total votes are from vine reviews.There is a huge difference between the number of vine reviews and number of non vine reviews.It would be interesting to know what percentage of the 5 star ratings from both vine and non vine reviews resulted in a verified purchase.